octo-technology/OpenTezos/docs/michelson/smart-contracts.md

 ## Smart contracts in Michelson

 Michelson is a domain-specific language and is designed for implementing smart contracts.
 Tezos smart contracts contain three main pieces of information:
-- the **parameter** of the smart contract which describes the possible invocations of the smart contract (often called **entrypoints**) and related arguments
+- the **parameter** of the smart contract which describes the possible invocations of the smart contract (often called **entrypoints**) and related arguments.
-- the type definition of the persistent data structure associated with the smart contract (referred to as **storage**)
+- the type definition of the persistent data structure associated with the smart contract (referred to as **storage**).
-- a sequence of instructions to be executed when invoking the smart contract (this is the **code** of the smart contract)
+- a sequence of instructions to be executed when invoking the smart contract (this is the **code** of the smart contract).

-Basically, an empty smart contract is defines by those three pieces of information (parameter, storage, code) and looks like this:
+Basically, a smart contract is defined by those three pieces of information (parameter, storage, code) and an empty smart contract looks like this:

 ```js
 parameter unit;